ant-design/ant-design/docs/react/use-with-next.en-US.md

 export default HomePage;
 ```

-> Tips: The above method does not use sub-components such as `Select.Option` and `Typography.text` in the page, so it can be used normally.
+> Tips: The above method does not use sub-components such as `<Select.Option />` and `<Typography.text />` in the page, so it can be used normally.
 However, if you use a sub-component like this in your page, you will currently see the following warning in next.js: `Error: Cannot access .Option on the server.
 You cannot dot into a client module from a server component.
 You can only pass the imported name through.`, currently need to wait for Next.js official solution.
-Before again, if you use the above sub-components in your page, you can add "use client" to the first line of the page component to avoid warnings.
+Before again, if you use the above sub-components in your page, you can add `"use client"` to the first line of the page component to avoid warnings.
 See examples for more details: [with-sub-components](https://github.com/ant-design/ant-design-examples/blob/main/examples/with-nextjs-app-router-inline-style/src/app/with-sub-components/page.tsx).

 For more detailed information, please refer to [with-nextjs-app-router-inline-style](https://github.com/ant-design/ant-design-examples/tree/main/examples/with-nextjs-app-router-inline-style)。